danielres/blog/pages/blog/2017/travis+rails+nodejs.md

 ---
-title: Using Travis CI for Rails + NodeJS
+title: Using Travis CI for Rails + Node.js
 sub: How to set up travis.yml for multiple languages
 date: 2017-02-08
 path: "/2017/02/travis+rails+nodejs/"